Antholzer Tal

 Antholzer Tal (valle di Anterselva) is a side valley of the Upper Puster Valley in Rasen-Antholz municipality, South Tyrol, Italy.

-It is part of Rieserferner-Ahrn Nature Park and named after the village of Antholz.
+It is part of Rieserferner-Ahrn Nature Park and named after the village of Antholz, hence the valley is also known as Antholz valley.

 Settlements

-Several villages and hamlets are situated here, the lowest being Niederrasen at the entrance, followed towards the end are Oberrasen, Antholz Niedertal, Antholz Mittertal and Antholz Obertal.
+Several villages are situated here, the lowest being Niederrasen at the entrance, followed towards the end are Oberrasen, Antholz Niedertal, Antholz Mittertal, and Antholz Obertal.